Vote — Oct 9, 2015 1:24 p.m.

 To amend the Magnuson-Stevens Fishery Conservation and Management Act to eliminate the wasteful and unsportsmanlike practice of shark finning.

-The “H.R.” in “H.R.
-5461” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+5461”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.